MicrosoftDocs/msteams-docs/msteams-platform/scenarios/lob-pmo-scenario.md

-# Kick-start your PMO projects in Microsoft Teams
+# Set up your teams for success

-## User story
+## User story: Bootstrap your projects

 You run a successful project management organization (PMO) function in your organization, maintain Microsoft Planner and Word templates for your projects, and follow processes that have been proven to drive successful projects in your company.
 Now you want to make it easy to onboard new project teams to use these assets.